RWE receives first LNG cargo at Brunsbuettel port

-The cargo was delivered on the vessel ISH to the floating LNG terminal "Hoegh Gannet" at Brunsbuettel.
-The terminal was chartered by RWE on behalf of the German government as part of efforts to ensure supply after Russia cut exports.
+The cargo was delivered on the vessel ISH to floating LNG terminal "Hoegh Gannet" at Brunsbuettel port, ushering in regular import flows to Europe's biggest economy.

+The terminal was chartered by RWE on behalf of the German government.
+The gas will be fed into onshore pipelines from the end of this month, an RWE statement said.

 Germany has been increasing LNG purchases via existing European terminals and built up floating storage and regasification unit (FSRU) terminals on its coastlines in record time.